jweisgerber625/jweisgerber625/README.md

 - 👋 Hi, I’m @jweisgerber625
 - 👀 I’m interested in ...
 Other coding languages to create API's
 - 🌱 I’m currently learning ...
 Java code to create API's
 - 💞️ I’m looking to collaborate on ...
-Anything related to healcare IT via python
+Anything related to healthcare IT via python
 - 📫 How to reach me ... jweisgerber625@gmail.com

 <!---